ydahal1/ydahal1/jokes.md

-Why did the coffee file a police report?
-It got mugged.
+What do you call a sheep with no legs?
+A cloud.

 [
-Wed Sep  3 00:25:37 UTC 2025
+Thu Sep  4 00:25:33 UTC 2025
  ]